Budgens Westow Hill boosts spend with vegetarian ready meals

 By switching the focus of his store to fresh and chilled, Dipan Patel is taking on the multiples.
 Daryl Worthington finds out how

-Vegetarian ready meals are just one of the ways Dipan Patel has kept abreast of consumer trends.
+Vegetarian ready meals are just one of the ways Dipan Patel of Budgens Westow Hill has kept abreast of consumer trends.
 He has also invested in his produce section over time, developing it into a key part of the store.

 As the first aisle in his store, Dipan knows produce is absolutely vital in making his business a success and helping him stand up to the local competition, which includes Aldi, Sainsbury’s, Tesco and Co-op.